kiba/Writings/fac/chp10_the_wizard_of_oz.md

 "Ah, welcome," a male voice said as Ozpin entered the room.
 "I am very sorry for that.
 Very important meeting."

 "You must be emperor Karl Gearworth," he said, sampling the names on his lip.
-By tradition, the names of a person was supposed to invoke a color, but Mechatron and their rulers really didn't hitch to present day traditions.
-They were supposedly survivor from an age long past, even before his knowledge of myths and legends.
+By tradition, the names of a person was supposed to invoke a color, but their rulers cared nothing about the color naming scheme.
+They were, after all, supposedly survivor from an age long past, even before his knowledge of myths and legends.

-"You want to discuss establishing an academy, yes?"
+"You want to establish an a huntsmen academy."

 "And a letter among other things."
 The tension in the room went up at that mention.
 "You should soundproof your office.
 I heard voices through the wall."